Healthy School Environments Training

 School Indoor Air Quality (IAQ) Coordinator and Environmental Health Training

-To qualify for health and safety revenue, a school board must adopt a health and safety policy.
-The policy must include provisions for implementing a health and safety program that complies with health, safety, and environmental regulations and best practices, including indoor air quality (IAQ) management.
+Public schools must have health and safety programs that comply with health, safety, and environmental regulations and best practices, including indoor air quality (IAQ) management.
 One best practice is that public schools have an IAQ Coordinator.
 This training will discuss the state’s best practices for school IAQ management.
-This year’s training is being expanded to include an overview of other school environmental health topics (such as drinking water, physical hazards, energy efficiency).

-- School officials, service providers, health professionals, and others that want to learn more about school environmental health laws, guidance
+- School officials, service providers, health professionals, and others that want to learn more about indoor air quality regulations, guidance and resources

-- Public school districts that need an IAQ Coordinator (expect to lose their current person or want a second person trained)
+- Public schools that need an IAQ Coordinator (expect to lose their current person or want a second person trained)